 I think that extra actions are the number one priority in Age I and consequently I rate monarchy highly as it the most efficient way to do it.
 Constitutional is slightly better but just as it is with selective breedin it is risky to wait for constitutional.
 Especially in 2-player where there is only one and denying cards is super important.
 Further you will often have to take it for many actions, and you are forced to save science that could be invested quicker.
 If monarchy comes into play 5 turns earlier than constitutional strategy it will give as many actions on average.
 You can use monarchy all game in military and culture strategies.
 Even if you plan for constitutional you want some extra actions before either from leaders/wonders or by taxing your science further.
 If you have even more science, democracy is a worthwhile use of extra science.
 The others are desperation measures if you have been denied actions from better cards.

 I prefer monarchy to code of laws but you take what you can get.
 Monarchy and one of these is even better as you can get it in increments.
-First monarchy and then civil service gives you 7 civil and 3 military for only 18 science.
+If you have 5cviil action then civil service is great.

 A nice luxury.
 An early masonry that helps you to upgrade alchemies and build wonders is very worhtwhile if you have the time, especially with Leonardo or Aristotle.
 Architecture is very good in culture pushes where you do not upgrade your mines.

 Weaker than the war techs in most situation.
-But even when not doing colonies free strength and points for variety and progress can be worthwhile.
-If you have decent science you should aim to get one in every category.
+But even when not doing colonies free strength and points for impacts of variety and progress can be worthwhile.
+If you have good science you should aim to get one special tech of every category.

 - Posted Fri Nov 18, 2016 6:29 pm

 I have to be honest,